wilson-cheng1110/Comp4436_GP/README.md

 - **MQTT Broker**: Mosquitto
   - Handles MQTT communication between Edge and Cloud.
   - Transmits commands and receives sensor data.
+- **Node-Red**:
+  - Read the data from MQTT and save it into the InfulxDB.
 - **InfluxDB**:
   - Stores real-time sensor data (temperature, humidity, light, motion).
   - Maintains historical data (curtain and LED state, user preferences collected from the front end).